 online forecasts covering the National Park areas of

 - and the Brecon

 Avalanche Information Service

-- Daily avalanche forecasts back soon - some snow would be a
+- Daily avalanche forecasts back soon starting 15 December

 web cam page Links to all the UK